-Our veterinarian from Vancouver is here to discuss veterinary Acupuncture for dogs in this blog post.
+Our veterinarian in Vancouver is here to discuss veterinary acupuncture for dogs in this blog post.
 Although many misconceptions surround it, it is a recognized form of treatment.
 We aim to dispel some of the myths and provide accurate information about this alternative therapy for pets.

 Acupuncture is often used in pets to treat a variety of conditions including arthritis, muscle pain, respiratory problems, digestive issues, and anxiety.
 It's also commonly used to promote overall wellness and balance in pets.